healthchecks/healthchecks/templates/docs/http_api.md

 Auto-provisioning is off by default.
 To enable it, add a `create=1` query parameter to the ping URL.

+## Rate Limits

+Please be nice to our servers.
+Do not ping a check more frequently than is necessary.
+If you ping a check more than 5 times per minute, some of the requests may get rate limited and not recorded to the database.
+In extreme cases we will block the client's IP address.

 ## Endpoints

 Endpoint Name                                               | Endpoint Address